 In addition to it being pumpkin season, in America it is also Fall squash season.
 So, it’s time to load up on Butternut squash, acorn squash, etc. Another of my favorite Samhain meals is butternut squash soup.
 If you’re night’s busy, prepare it ahead of time and throw it in your Instant Pot when you’re ready to eat.
 HERE’S THE RECIPE.

 4. Apple Waffles

-Samhain is on a weekend this year (2020).
-Take advantage and make an elaborate Samhain breakfast and save dinner-time for dressing in costume and handing out candy.
+When Samhain falls on a weekend, take advantage and make an elaborate Samhain breakfast and save dinner-time for dressing in costume and handing out candy.
 Apple waffles with cinnamon and syrup make Samhain breakfast a treat!
 Plus, everyone loves apples in the Fall.
 Particularly the ancestors.

 5. Pumpkin Soup

 You all know how much I love making and eating soup.
 Remember our talk about pumpkin being more than just dessert?
 It’s back again, but this time in the form of a savory soup.
 I’ve made this for Samhain in years past and everyone enjoys it.
 Add a crusty bread and it will stick to your bones for that long Samhain ritual or Halloween trick-or-treating.
 HERE’S THE RECIPE.